Module 1

 Speaking Practice

-Listen to the native pronunciation, then record yourself.
-Play back and compare — do the vowels sound the same length?
+Listen to the example, then record yourself saying the same words.
+Play back your recording and compare — does it sound the same?

 Quiz